How do I…

 Get support with your IPA Data Analysis

-If you require high-quality supplemental support for this essential and potentially pretty gruelling phase of your project, then I would love to take you by the hand and guide you through the process of IPA data analysis in my Introducing IPA Data Analysis: the fundamentals workshop
+If you require high-quality supplemental support for this essential and potentially pretty gruelling phase of your project, then I would love to take you by the hand and guide you through the process of IPA data analysis step-by-step in my Introducing IPA Data Analysis: the fundamentals workshop

 This session is delivered in a small group setting where you can benefit from an extensive guided exercise developed specifically to help you learn the practicalities of initial exploratory coding/noting for your IPA

-The session aims to provide you with the knowledge and help you find the confidence to get to grips with this section of your research process and has been fully updated to reflect the new IPA terminology for the analytic process
+The workshop aims to provide you with the knowledge and help you find the confidence to get to grips with this section of your research process and has been fully updated to reflect the new IPA terminology for the analytic process

 The course is an excellent grounding in the basics of IPA analysis, and the quantity of resources provided to students is impressive.
 I’m happy to recommend the course